Concrete Calculator – How Much Concrete Do You Need?

 Circular and Cylindrical Areas

-The volume for a circular space is equal to pi times the radius squared times the height.
+The volume of a circular space is equal to pi times the radius squared times the height.
 The radius is equal to the diameter divided by two.

 volume = π × radius2 × height